SurafelGelaw/Med-Analysis/ReadMe.txt

 Instructions

+1. After you download the program, click on "index" html file to open the program.
 1. When you are presented with the home screen, select a department from the side navigation menu.
 2. When you are in a particular department, you are presented with input fields.
 3. Once there, you can manually insert as much as data as you want.